COVID-19 VACCINE

 *Should an individual have insurance coverage, fees related to these tests will vary based on the insurance company’s contractual agreement with MCH.

-A Swab test must be scheduled with your physician and may be performed while remaining in your vehicle (parked on the garage 4th floor) or in the Satellite Clinic (location determined by your physician).
+All tests must be scheduled directly through your physician’s office.
+Testing may be performed while remaining in your vehicle (parked on the garage 4th floor) or in the Satellite Clinic, as determined by your physician.

-In some circumstances your physician may order additional tests beyond the basic COVID-19 test.
-These additional tests, used to identify infections with similar symptoms, are performed in the Laboratory at Medical Clinic of Houston, L.L.P.:
+In some circumstances your physician may order additional tests beyond the basic COVID-19 test to identify infections with similar symptoms:

-The MCH Laboratory performs in-house testing for total SARS-CoV-2 / COVID-19 antibodies.
+The MCH Laboratory performs in-house testing for total COVID-19 antibodies.

 *Should an individual have insurance coverage, fees related to these tests will vary based on the insurance company’s contractual agreement with MCH.